 Let’s say you spend $1000 per month and average 2 points per dollar spent.
 You’ll rack up 2,000 points per month or 24,000 points in a year.
-Pair that with the 50,000-point sign-up bonus of the Barclaycard Arrival Plus World Elite MasterCard, and you and a friend will be ziplining through the rainforests of Costa Rica by this summer.
+Pair that with the 50,000-point sign-up bonus of the Barclaycard Arrival Plus World Elite Mastercard, and you’ll be ziplining through the rainforests of Costa Rica within the year.

-- Add up what you typically spend (and pay off) on credit cards in a month.
+- How much do you typically spend (and fully pay off) on credit cards in a month?

-This will help you determine what travel sign-up bonuses work best for you.
-Many require reaching a certain spending threshold within the first few months to get the bonus.
+This will help you determine what travel sign-up bonuses will work best for you.
+Many require you to reach a spending threshold within the first few months to get the bonus.

 - Where do you spend your money?

 Some of the best travel rewards cards give bonus points for categories like dining or entertainment.
-The Chase Sapphire Reserve offers triple points for dining out and entertainment, for those who like to go out on the town.
+For example, for those who like to go out, the Chase Sapphire Reserve offers triple points for dining out and entertainment.

 - Is there someone else in your household who could also be a cardholder?

-Several credit card companies offer bonus points for adding extra cardholders.
+Several credit card companies offer bonus points for additional cardholders.
 Plus, you’ll have someone else to boost you toward that sign-up bonus.